-This analysis identified 70 historic properties (one archaeological and 69 historic resources) and two linear resources located in this portion of the area of potential effects.
-Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each historic resource is shown in Figures F-11 through F-12, located in Appendix F.
+This analysis identified 70 historic properties (one archaeological resource and 69 cultural resources) and two linear resources located in this portion of the APE.
+Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each historic resource is shown in Figure F-2, located in Appendix F, Figures.

-The 69 historic resources identified include businesses (28), historic districts (2), residences (30), buildings or facilities owned or operated by the town government (3), the Rocky Ford Santa Fe railroad depot (1), a church (1), the U.S. 50 bridge over the Rocky Ford Canal (1), and rural resources (3).
+The 69 cultural resources identified include businesses (28), historic districts (2), residences (30), buildings or facilities owned or operated by the town government (3), the Rocky Ford Santa Fe railroad depot (1) (no OAHP site number available), a church (1), the US 50 bridge over the Rocky Ford Canal (1) (no OAHP site number available), and rural resources (3).
 The Western Sugar Company complex has been identified as a potential historic district.
 The following government resources were identified:

-- Welcome Center Park-This park, and the obelisk located in it, is associated with the early automobile travel industry. - Post office-This building includes a Works Progress Administration-era mural. - Carnegie Public Library (5OT.193)-This building was constructed with a grant from philanthropist Andrew Carnegie. - Arkansas Valley Fairgrounds-This is one of the oldest fairgrounds in Colorado.
+- Welcome Center Park (no OAHP site number available)-This park, and the obelisk located in it, is associated with the early automobile travel industry. - Post office (no OAHP site number available)-This building includes a Works Progress Administrationera mural. - Carnegie Public Library (5OT.193)-This building was constructed with a grant from philanthropist Andrew Carnegie. - Arkansas Valley Fairgrounds (50T.457)-This is one of the oldest fairgrounds in Colorado.